Borna Barišić: Rangers

 On 7 August 2018, Barišić signed a four-year deal with Scottish side Rangers for a reported £2.2 million.
 He joined the club after having just played against Rangers in the 2018–19 UEFA Europa League qualifying phase.

 After an injury hit first season, on 29 December 2019, Barišić assisted both goals and was named Man of the Match in a 2–1 victory over Celtic, the first win at Celtic Park for Rangers since 2010.
 On 30 January 2020, he signed a new contract that would see him stay at the club until 2024.

 On 18 February 2021, in his hundredth appearance for the club, Barišić scored a brace from the penalty spot in a 4–3 away win over Royal Antwerp in the Europa League Round of 32.

 Trabzonspor

 On 25 June 2024, Turkish side Trabzonspor announced that Barišić would join the club on a free transfer, signing a three-year deal.

 Loan to Leganés

 On 4 February 2025, Barišić joined La Liga side Leganés on loan for the remainder of the season.
+In the 10th minute of his first game for Leganés, Barišić suffered an ACL tear.

+Release by Trabzonspor

+On 1 September 2025, Barišić's contract with Trabzonspor was mutually terminated.